-(Mouse over images below & click link to scroll down to bio info)
+(Mouse over the images below & click to scroll down to the bio info)

 Dr Len Humphreys was instrumental in the conception and development of Licella’s technology and is the inventor of a number of patents around the Catalytic Hydro-Thermal process, Cat-HTR.